You are currently browsing the category archive for the ‘transcreation’ category.

 - Friday 4 April 2014, London: Joint ITI LRG/MAT Event

 - Saturday 12 April 2014, Birmingham: ITI Gernet Work and Playshop

 - Saturday 3 May 2014, Budapest: BP14 Conference

-In the autumn I will be presenting a transcreation workshop in the Netherlands:
+In the autumn I will be presenting on transcreation in Macedonia and the Netherlands:

-I am looking forward to seeing you at one of my workshops!
+I am looking forward to seeing you at one of my presentations!

 If you are unable to attend any of these workshops, but would like to know more: I presented a webinar on transcreation on 26 January 2012, a recorded version of which is available from the eCPD Webinars online shop.

 I see more and more articles, workshops and webinars on how to translate websites.
 What strikes me is that most of these only focus on the technical part of translating a website: how to edit HTML files, how to make sure the website will be found by search engines, etcetera.
 Although these are obviously very important aspects of translating a website, I miss one other essential aspect: creative writing.
 It is all very well to get your website ranked number one in Google, but if the website itself puts off visitors because it is badly written, the whole website becomes pointless.
 It is important to keep in mind that, in the end, websites are written/translated for human visitors, not just for search engines.